2022–23 All-Ireland Senior Club Football Championship

 The 2022–23 All-Ireland Senior Club Football Championship was the 52nd staging of the All-Ireland Senior Club Football Championship, the Gaelic Athletic Association's premier inter-county club Gaelic football tournament.
 The draws for the respective provincial championships took place at various stages between June and September 2022.
-The championship ran from 22 October 2022 to 22 January 2023.
+The competition ran from 22 October 2022 to 22 January 2023.

-Kilcoo entered the championship as the defending champions, however, they were beaten by Glen in the Ulster final.
+The defending champion was Kilcoo; however, the club lost to Glen in the Ulster Club SFC final.

-Kilmacud Crokes won the championship, defeating Glen by 1-11 to 1-09 in the All-Ireland final at Croke Park.
+Kilmacud Crokes defeated Glen by 1–11 to 1–9 in the final at Croke Park to win the competition.

-Kilmacud Crokes finished the game with an extra player on the pitch, causing significant controversy.
+However, Kilmacud Crokes finished the game with an extra player on the pitch, causing significant controversy.
 The GAA ordered a replay of the final after Glen lodged an objection.
-However after Kilmacud Crokes lodged an appeal against a replay, Glen withdrew from the appeals process, saying that they "do not believe the conditions exist for a replay", resulting in Kilmacud retaining their title.
+After Kilmacud Crokes lodged an appeal against a replay, Glen withdrew from the appeals process, saying that they "do not believe the conditions exist for a replay"; this resulted in Kilmacud keeping the title.